-9.3) Selection of Directors and Management
+9.4) Selection of Directors and Management

-- 9.3.1 The nomination and remuneration committee has determined that an independent director: (1) must possess an amount of shares that does not exceed 0.5% of the total of voting shares; (2) must not involve in corporate management and must not be an employee or advisor including an audit advisor, a legal advisor, or any other type of advisor receiving salary, or a person with controlling power over the company, its subsidiaries and associates, or a person who may have conflicts of interest or may hold a stake in that manner not less than 2 years; (3) must not have any business relationship, interest or stake both direct and indirectly; (4) must not be a close relative or have other type of relationship with management and major shareholders that might result in lack of independence.
-Such requirements, which are stricter than other general requirements, have been approved by the company's board. - 9.3.2 In the past 2013, the independent directors have no any business relationship or any providing the professional service to the Company. - 9.3.3 Board of director appointed 4 directors as a member of the Nominating and Remuneration Committee.
-3 out of 4 members are company's independent directors.
-This committee has planned to determine policies, regulations, and procedures for nomination of directors in order to select and nominate qualified personnel to the Board of Director and shareholder for consideration in annual general shareholders' meeting.
+9.4.1 The nomination and remuneration committee has determined that an independent director: (1) must possess an amount of shares that does not exceed 0.5% of the total of voting shares; (2) must not involve in corporate management and must not be an employee or advisor including an audit advisor, a legal advisor, or any other type of advisor receiving salary, or a person with controlling power over the company, its subsidiaries and associates, or a person who may have conflicts of interest or may hold a stake in that manner not less than 2 years; (3) must not have any business relationship, interest or stake both direct and indirectly; (4) must not be a close relative or have other type of relationship with management and major shareholders that might result in lack of independence.
+Such requirements, which are stricter than other general requirements, have been approved by the company's board.

+- 9.4.2 In the last fiscal year, the independent directors did not have any business relationship or provide any professional services to the Company. - 9.4.3 Nomination of Directors and Top Management Executives

+The Nomination and Remuneration Committee has determined policies, regulations, and procedures for nomination of directors in order to select and nominate qualified personnel to the Board of Director and shareholder for consideration in annual general shareholders' meeting.
 However, the criteria for consideration must be not less than the qualifications specified in Section 68 of the SEC ACT B.E.
 2535 (including the revised version) and related announcements of the SEC.
-The election of directors is organized in line with the following Company's regulations: - 1.
-The corporate Board of Directors consists of at least four directors, which not less than half of the number of directors must reside in the Kingdom.
+The election of directors is organized in line with the following Company's regulations:

+- 1. The corporate Board of Directors consists of at least four directors, which not less than half of the number of directors must reside in the Kingdom.
 The directors must be qualified individuals who do not possess characteristics as prohibited by the laws. - 2.
 The election of directors by the shareholder meeting is in line with the majority of votes, and the following regulations and procedure: - (a) One vote per share is allowed for a shareholder. - (b) Shareholders vote for each individual nominated as a director.
 The number of vote(s) received by each nominee does not exceed the number of share(s) held by the particular voter, as specified in (a).
 The shareholder cannot allot any of their share(s) to any other individual.
 Directors are those individuals receiving the highest votes.
 Should the individuals receive the same number of votes where only one place for a director remaining, the chairperson shall be granted the final vote. - 3.
 In an annual general meeting, one third of the directors are required to resign.
 If the total number of directors does not allow such division, the number of directors to resign should be at the closest to one third of the total.